 - Intel Hyper-Threading technology splits a core into two threads so that the core can perform more tasks in parallel.

 - It leads to higher power consumption and heat output.
-Also, CPUs with Hyper-Threading tend to cost more than those without Hyper-Threading.
+Also, CPUs with Hyper-Threading tend to cost more than those without it.

 Intel Hyper-Threading

-Hyper-Threading is the name of Intel’s implementation of Simultaneous Multithreading Technology (SMT).
-Hyper-Threading splits a core into two threads (rather than one) to process more workloads than the standalone thread can handle.
+Hyper-Threading is the name of Intel’s Simultaneous Multithreading Technology (SMT) implementation.
+Hyper-Threading splits a core into two threads (rather than one) to process more workloads than the standalone thread can handle[1].
 These threads are also called logical or virtual cores.

 Each logical processor can function independently of the other in the same core to execute specific threads or instructions.
-More logical processors mean that more work can be done in parallel.
-Thus, the cores, and consequently the CPU, can be better utilized to their full potential.
+More logical processors mean more work can be done in parallel[2].
+Thus, the cores and the CPU can be better utilized to their full potential.

-Hyper-Threading can benefit you depending on the workload.
-Multithreaded workloads (such as modern graphics-intensive games, video editing software, and graphics rendering software) benefit from Hyper-Threading and perform much better with it than without it.
-Multitasking (having multiple programs running simultaneously, such as multiple browser tabs, video streaming, and chatting software) is also sped up by Hyper-Threading.
+- Advantages: Hyper-Threading can benefit you depending on the workload.
+Multithreaded workloads benefit from Hyper-Threading and perform much better with it than without it[3].
+It also speeds up multitasking.

-Hyper-Threading has no major disadvantages, as modern games and programs are increasingly becoming reliant on multiple threads.
-However, CPUs with Hyper-Threading do use more power and generate more heat.
+- Disadvantages: Hyper-Threading has no significant drawbacks, as modern games and programs increasingly rely on multiple threads.
+However, CPUs with Hyper-Threading do use more power and generate more heat[4].
 Furthermore, CPUs with Hyper-Threading cost more than those without Hyper-Threading.
-Although, if you get a 10th gen or newer Intel CPU, you will have Hyper-Threading, unless it’s a Celeron CPU.

 Single-threaded tasks don’t benefit from Hyper-Threading.
 This is especially true for old games (earlier than 2010) that only need a single thread and benefit from high clock speeds instead.

-In very rare cases, Hyper-Threading can lead to a performance decrease (though, you most likely won’t encounter such a case).
+In sporadic cases, Hyper-Threading can lead to a performance decrease [5](though you most likely won’t encounter such a case).
 This may occur because the core’s resources, such as cache, execution engine, and functional units, are shared between the two threads in a Hyper-Threaded core.

 Hyper-Threaded Core Vs Dual-Cores